Fast Volume Alignment by Frequency-Marched Newton Method: Conclusion

 \section{Conclusion}

-We presented \method{}, a frequency-marching algorithm for fast rotational alignment that replaces exhaustive high-resolution search with a combination of coarse $\SO(3)$-FFT initialization and Newton refinement across progressively finer angular bandwidths.
-The key algorithmic insight is that band-limited correlation landscapes are smooth enough for second-order optimization to converge in very few steps, while the low-dimensional structure of $\SO(3)$ keeps the per-step cost negligible.
-The key theoretical insight is that frequency marching---refining through intermediate bandwidths rather than jumping directly to the target resolution---relaxes the spectral-decay conditions required for provable basin tracking from a worst-case $L_J^2$ scaling to an effective $\overline{L}_2^{\,2}$ scaling that is independent of the final bandwidth.
+We presented \method{}, a frequency-marching algorithm for fast rotational alignment that replaces exhaustive high-resolution search with coarse SOFFT initialization followed by Newton refinement across progressively finer angular bandwidths.
+Algorithmically, the method works because exhaustive search is performed only at low angular bandwidth, while subsequent high-bandwidth refinement is continuous and low-dimensional.
+Theoretically, the frequency-marching analysis shows that continuation through intermediate bandwidths replaces a worst-case final-bandwidth perturbation requirement by an effective bandwidth determined by the sizes of the increments.

-On synthetic benchmarks, \method{} achieves sub-degree angular accuracy several orders of magnitude faster than exhaustive search.
-Integrated into the RELION5 subtomogram averaging pipeline, it reduces alignment runtime by over $10\times$ while matching Nyquist-limited reconstruction quality, demonstrating that the approach is practical for large-scale cryo-ET datasets.
+On synthetic benchmarks, \method{} achieves sub-degree angular accuracy with one-to-two-order-of-magnitude speedups over exhaustive search in the tested settings.
+Integrated into the RELION-5 subtomogram-averaging pipeline, it reduces alignment runtime by over \(10\times\) while matching Nyquist-limited reconstruction quality, demonstrating that the approach is practical for large-scale cryo-ET datasets.

+Several directions remain open.
+First, our convergence analysis is deterministic and assumes spectral-decay and gap conditions; establishing probabilistic guarantees for realistic noisy-particle ensembles would be valuable.
+Second, the current alternating rotation--translation scheme inherits the limitations of block coordinate ascent.
+A joint continuous optimization over the full six-dimensional pose space, exploiting the semidirect-product structure of \(\SE(3)\), could improve both accuracy and convergence speed.

+Third, the present rotational objective does not explicitly include particle-specific Fourier-space weighting during the Wigner--\(D\) rotational matching step.
+In RELION's 3D subtomogram workflow, each particle may be associated with a Fourier-space CTF weight volume; during alignment, the reference can be rotated and then weighted in Fourier space before scoring.
+In \method{}, by contrast, the rotational correlation is expanded once in a ball-harmonic/Wigner--\(D\) representation, after which rotations are evaluated implicitly through Wigner--\(D\) matrices.
+This makes rotational scoring efficient, but makes particle-specific, rotation-dependent CTF or missing-information weighting less direct.
+Weighted correlation objectives, including missing-wedge-aware variants, are possible in principle~\cite{chen_fast_2013}, but incorporating them while preserving the efficiency of the precomputed Wigner--\(D\) expansion remains future work.